 Brand protection is not only for global giants.

-According to A-CAPP, education and basic planning can do a lot for smaller companies that want to strengthen their defenses and do not have large budgets.
+According to A-CAPP, education and basic planning can do a lot for smaller companies that want to strengthen their defenses but do not have large budgets.

-In order to maintain backing from the management team, the brand identity protection activities should demonstrate tangible outcomes.
+To maintain backing from the management team, the brand identity protection activities should deliver tangible outcomes.

-These indicators gradually assist you in changing brand image protection plans and making more intelligent decisions about the selection of tools and services.
+These indicators gradually help you adjust brand image protection plans and make more informed decisions about selecting tools and services.

-Cryptocurrency exchanges like Binance are employing digital surveillance as per the report of brand security companies like BrandBastion and BrandShield.
-They use this monitoring to locate and wipe out a vast number of fake social media accounts, scam comments, and phishing domains targeted towards their brand.
+Cryptocurrency exchanges like Binance are employing digital surveillance, as per the reports of brand security companies like BrandBastion and BrandShield.
+They use this monitoring to locate and wipe out a large number of fake social media accounts, scam comments, and phishing domains targeting their brand.

-The case study illustrates the exchange’s actions of removing hundreds of fraudulent domains and moderating multilingual threats in real-time, which led to a 104% increase in the conversion rate and more than a 3,700% rise in the number of scam comments that were removed.
-These measures, which were taken as a result of the proactive enforcement, drove away the phishers and were instrumental in the retention of user trust in a crypto environment that was risky.
+The case study illustrates the exchange’s actions in removing hundreds of fraudulent domains and moderating multilingual threats in real time, which led to a 104% increase in the conversion rate and more than a 3,700% increase in the number of scam comments removed.
+These measures, taken as a result of proactive enforcement, drove away phishers and were instrumental in retaining user trust in a risky crypto environment.

 A-CAPP publications reveal the stories of companies in consumer goods and electronics that:

-The counterfeiting was visibly reduced, and the decrease in customer complaints in the most important channels constituted the result.
+Counterfeiting was visibly reduced, and the decrease in customer complaints across the most important channels was the result.

 Consistent with the theories of different fields, the leading cases have formed the following successful programs: